mkrenik/mkrenik.github.io/cv/cv-mk.md

 Graduated with highest distinction
 GPA: 5.76 / 6.0
 Thesis: Automated Sleep Support Design and Analysis
-*For Reference, ETH Zurich is ranked #9 worldwide by Times Higher Education*
+*For Reference, ETH Zurich is ranked #7 worldwide by QS World Univ.
+Rankings*

 <br>